readmeio/openapi-workshop/exercises/11_fin/readme.md

 ** Fin.
 What's Next? **

+Thanks for following through this quick workshop for learning about OAS!
+This has been sponsored by readme.com.
+If you'd like to save 15 years or more on building OAS documentation, be sure to check out readme.com.

+Oh yeah.
+Here are some details:

 💫 We’d love if you can star this project on Github : https://github.com/readmeio/openapi-workshop

 🦉 Take a break and watch this Owl laughing on youtube: https://www.youtube.com/watch?v=M5p9JO9JgvU